evmos/docs/docs/protocol/concepts/transactions.md

 (SDK's standard transaction type) as it performs gas and fee checks using the Ethereum logic from Geth instead of the Cosmos SDK checks done on the auth module `AnteHandler`.

+#### Ethereum Tx Type

+There are three types of transaction types used in Evmos's [Go Ethereum](https://github.com/ethereum/go-ethereum/blob/b946b7a13b749c99979e312c83dce34cac8dd7b1/core/types/transaction.go#L43-L48) implementation that came from Ethereum Improvement Proposals(EIPs):

+1. LegacyTxType (EIP-155):
+The LegacyTxType represents the original transaction format that existed before Ethereum Improvement Proposal (EIP) 155.
+These transactions do not include a chain ID, which makes them vulnerable to replay attacks.
+EIP-155 was introduced to solve this problem by incorporating a chain ID, which uniquely identifies a specific Ethereum chain to prevent cross-chain replay attacks.

+2. AccessListTxType (EIP-2930):
+AccessListTxType was introduced with EIP-2930 as part of the Berlin upgrade.
+This new transaction type allows users to specify an access list – a list of addresses and storage keys that the transaction plans to access.
+The primary goal of access lists is to mitigate some of the gas cost increases introduced with EIP-2929, which increased gas costs for state access operations to improve denial-of-service (DoS) attack resistance.
+By specifying an access list, users can avoid paying higher gas costs for subsequent accesses to the same addresses and storage keys within the same transaction.

+3. DynamicFeeTxType (EIP-1559):
+DynamicFeeTxType was introduced with EIP-1559 as part of the London upgrade.
+This transaction type brought significant changes to Ethereum's fee market, with the aim of making gas fees more predictable and improving user experience.
+EIP-1559 transactions include two main components: a base fee and a priority fee (or tip).
+The base fee is algorithmically determined by the network, while the priority fee is set by users to incentivize miners to include their transaction.
+The base fee is burned, effectively reducing the overall ETH supply, while the priority fee goes to miners as a reward for their work.
+DynamicFeeTxType transactions allow for more predictable and efficient gas fee management.

+These transaction types represent Ethereum's continuous evolution and improvements to its network, helping address challenges related to scalability, security, and user experience.

 ### Interchain Transactions

 Interchain transactions refer to the transfer of digital assets or data between two or more different blockchain networks.